quantum-engineering-polito/CourseNotes/content/Fundamentals of TP/08_PVD/PVD.md

 The vacuum chamber hosts the wafer (which is held upside down to reduce particulates) and a hot crucible that holds the material.
 The crucible is sealed by a shutter that can be controlled to achieve the right thickness.

-Since the vapour travels mostly in straight line and the wafer is cold (no surface migration), the results are highly unconformal.
+Since the vapour travels mostly in straight lines and the wafer is cold (no surface migration), the results are highly unconformal.

 ![[thermal evaporation conformality.png|400]]

 ### Crucible selection

 Since the crucible is in direct contact with the material, it is important to select a crucible that will not react with it.
-Since the crucible is heated by Joule effect it has to be conductive; the most common choices are $W$, $Ta$, $Mo$ and $C$.
+Moreover, the crucible has to be conductive since it is heated by Joule effect; the most common choices are $W$, $Ta$, $Mo$ and $C$.

 If it not possible to find a suitable material, there are crucibles made from non conductive refractive material (ceramics) that contain a metal wire that heats up.